 - Test your mucus to rule out diseases caused by bacteria.
 One of these is whooping cough, also called pertussis.
 It causes violent coughing that makes it hard to breathe.
 If your doctor thinks you have this or the flu, they’ll also take a nasal swab.

 Most of the time, acute bronchitis goes away on its own within a couple of weeks.

 If yours is caused by bacteria (which is rare), your doctor may give you antibiotics.
 If you have asthma or allergies, or you’re wheezing, they might suggest an inhaler.
 This helps open your airways and makes it easier to breathe.

 To ease your acute bronchitis symptoms, you can:

 - Drink a lot of water.
 Eight to 12 glasses a day helps thin out your mucus and makes it easier to cough it up.

 - Take over-the-counter pain relievers.Aspirin, ibuprofen, or naproxen treat pain.
 But avoid giving aspirin to children.
 You can use acetaminophen to treat both pain and fever.

 - Use a humidifier or try steam.
 A hot shower can be great for loosening up the mucus.

 - Take over-the-counter cough medicines.
-You might take an expectorant (like guaifenosin) during the day to loosen your mucous so it's easier to cough up.
+You might take an expectorant (guaifenesin) during the day to loosen your mucus so it's easier to cough up.
 Your doctor will call this an expectorant.
 Check with your pediatrician before using any cough syrups.